uqlibrary/technology-training/Python/python_intro.md

 myArray * 2
 ```

-### Pandas for data frames
+### Pandas for dataframes

-Pandas introduces dataframes, which are often used to store two-dimensional data with different kinds of variables in each column.
+`pandas` introduces dataframes, which are often used to store two-dimensional data with different kinds of variables in each column.

 ```python
 import pandas as pd